List of Winnie-the-Pooh characters: Bruno

 A large wind-up robotic toy monkey who had many gifted talents.
 He was thought to be a replacement for Pooh's friends, but Christopher Robin explains that he is actually going to give him to a friend.
 Bruno fails to hear the last part and thinks that he is being abandoned, fleeing into the woods and letting himself wind down as a result.
 After they find him and explain everything, he happily agrees to go along with the plan and is last seen being wrapped up to be sent away to Christopher Robin's friend.

 Babysitter

-An unnamed woman who was hired by Christopher Robin's mother to watch over Christopher Robin, but things got complicated due to the messes that he and his friends made.
+An unnamed woman who only appeared in the episode "Babysitter Blues".
+She was hired by Christopher Robin's mother to watch over Christopher Robin, but things got complicated due to the messes that he and his friends made.
 She is later given a second chance and Christopher Robin now listens to her.
 Like Christopher Robin's mother, her face is not seen.